AugustoCiuffoletti/leafletExercise2025/README.md

-# Step 6: create a layer for the markers
+# Step 7: encode as a GeoJSON string